jkotan/nexdatas.configserver-db/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Bookworm, Bullseye, Buster as well as Lunar, Jammy, Focal packages can be found in the HDRI repository.
+Debian Bookworm, Bullseye, Buster as well as Oracular, Noble, Jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key